jazzi/jazzi.github.io/_posts/2025-12-09-install-openbsd78-on-raspberry-3b.md

 `mount_nfs -T 192.168.31.240:/fs/1000/nfs/music /var/mpd/music`

-The option -T is to force use TCP
+The option -T is to force use TCP, or you will encounter error like below:

+> NFS Portmap: RPC: Program not registered

 To make the mount persistent, add it to /etc/fstab